EducationMoney.com Homepage

 CRITERIA FOR SELECTING PROPOSALS:

-Priority will be given to students of allopathic and osteopathic medicine, who are former recipients of the Federal Scholarship Program for First-Year Students of Exceptional Financial Need (EFN).
-Second priority for consideration will be given to all students who have characteristics which increase the probability they will continue professional practice in a Health Professional Shortage Area when they complete their service obligation.
-(This includes a primary care specialty preference.)
-Third priority will be given to students who are from "disadvantaged backgrounds.
+By statute, first priority will be given to any applicant for such assistance, who has previously received a scholarship under this section or under section 758 of the PHS Act.
+Priority for consideration will be given to all students who have characteristics which increase the probability they will continue professional practice in a Health Professional Shortage Area when they complete their service obligation.
+Third priority will be given to students who are from a "disadvantaged background.".

 Select a Program Category: